-After splashing the cash to buy expensive new players, the Spanish giants now owe the banks.Real Madrid have revealed that they are €327 million in debt after a massive summer spending spree was authorized in order to rebuild the squad for the new season.
+After splashing the cash to buy expensive new players, the Spanish giants now owe the banks...Real Madrid have revealed that they are €327 million in debt after a massive summer spending spree was authorised in order to rebuild the squad for the new season.

 Club president Florentino Perez told the annual general assembly at the weekend about the huge deficit that Los Merengues now have thanks to the transfer fees paid.